bit-gpt/app/README.md

 ## Product Roadmap

-The AI services expose am HTTP API interface, standardized for their interface type.
+The AI services expose an HTTP API interface, standardized for their interface type.
 For example, all models of type `Chat` expose the OpenAI API for easy of integration of existing tool and AI app ecosystem.
 Each service we support it's published on the [Prem Registry](https://premai-io.github.io/prem-registry-ui).

 > Anyone can prepare, package and publish an AI service on Prem.
 Instructions coming soon.